 - The testicle (testis) or structures around it may be very tender.

-- Swelling of the scrotum.
+- Swelling of your scrotum.

 - Feeling sick (nauseated) or being sick (vomiting).